 Educational Lending Right (ELR) school library survey

-Educational Lending Right (ELR) is an Australian cultural program administered by the Office for the Arts, Department of Regional Australia, Local Government, Arts and Sport.
+Educational Lending Right (ELR) is an Australian Government cultural program administered by the Department of Communications and the Arts.

-SCIS manages the ELR school library survey on behalf of the Office for the Arts.
-The ELR school library survey collects data to calculate the number of copies of specific titles held in Australian school libraries.
+SCIS manages the ELR school library survey on behalf of the Department of Communications and the Arts.
+The ELR School Library Survey collects data used to estimate the number of copies of specific titles held in Australian school libraries.
 These book counts are the basis for payments to Australian book creators.
-The payments are to assist book creators to continue producing Australian books.
+The payments are to assist book creators and publishers to continue producing Australian books.

 Australian book creators value ELR

 Many Australian book creators have provided statements about the value of ELR to their ability to write and illustrate books for children.
 Read some in the right panel or read more book creators' statements.

 Who is invited to participate in ELR?

 750 schools across Australia are selected each year to participate in ELR.
 This includes schools with enrolments over 100 from all sectors and schools that use library systems compatible with ELR software.

 When does the ELR survey operate?